 Hi Rich.
 My understanding is that you went to school for Computer Engineering.
 Was your entry into the audio industry through that education?

 Yes, it was.
 I wanted to be involved in the music industry, but I felt like engineering was a good job skill to have in general, and if I could use it in music then it would be a bonus.
 I went to school for Computer Engineering and ended up working in Silicon Valley as an engineer, but I didn’t really like it all that much, so I started my own studio in Santa Cruz and became the lead singer of a psychedelic funk-rock band.

 And how did you transition from engineering in Silicon Valley to engineering audio hardware?

 Over time, the property that my first studio was on got sold, so I had to get a part-time job to live off until I could build another studio.
-I was lucky enough to get a contracting job with Universal Audio, where I was given the mission of designing an A-D/D-A converter, which ending up being the UA 2192.
+I was lucky enough to get a contracting job with Universal Audio, where I was given the mission of designing an A-D/D-A converter, which ended up being the UA 2192.
 Whilst working on that, I had the chance to listen to a lot of electronic components and became familiar with the musicality of certain ones, versus the non-musicality of others.

 Can you give examples of the ones that were musical?

 When I was introduced to Class A components, which have no cross-over distortion in the signal path, versus the Class B ones that most consumer electronics use, things started to sound significantly clearer.
 That was the direction I felt digital recording needed to go, with an emphasis on the quality of components in the analog section.
 In most converters, the analog sections are very cheap and consist of too many components in the signal path, which adversely affect the tone of the signal.
 So I discovered that a minimalist Class A circuit sounded far better than a convoluted Class B one.